This post may contain affiliate links. Please see my full disclosure policy for details.

 Risk Factors for Postpartum Anxiety

 The risk factors for postpartum anxiety and panic include a personal or family history of anxiety, previous experience with depression or anxiety, or a thyroid imbalance.

-I didn’t have depression or anxiety prior to having children, but anxiety, depression, and thyroid imbalances does run in my family.
+I didn’t have depression or anxiety before having children, but anxiety, depression, and thyroid imbalances do run in my family.

-So, I have always made an effort to stay on top of my mental health during pregnancy and my motherhood journey.
+I always made an effort to stay on top of my mental health during pregnancy and my motherhood journey.